 Roadschooling is more than just book learning…

-If you made it this far, I think you know that I believe roadschooling can be an incredible journey for children and families.
+You made it this far!!
+Now, I think you know that I believe roadschooling can be an incredible journey for children and families.

 This article took some loops and turns I didn’t expect while I was writing it.